Jackington6600/Arcus/Arcus.md

   <tr>
    <td>Frost Walker
    </td>
-   <td>You can choose to turn water to ice strong enough to walk over.
+   <td><avoid>You can choose to turn water to ice strong enough to walk over.
 This melts 1 minute after you’re no longer touching it
    </td>
    <td>
    </td>